Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Regression and Classification

 The following condition is borrowed from \citep{Xue--Kpotufe2018} to establish a high-probability bound. \begin{assumption} The collection of closed balls in $\Xc$ has finite VC dimension $\Vc$ and the outcome space $\Yc\subset\Real$ is contained in a bounded interval of length $l_Y$. \end{assumption}

-The main goal of this paper is to demonstrate that the distributed $(M,k)$-NN rules can attain almost statistically equivalent performance to the optimal $k$-NN rules.
-Hence, {our statements in what follows are written in parallel to the known results for the standard $k$-NN rules, to which we include the pointers after cf. for the interested reader.} For example, the following statement is new and we refer to \citep{Dasgupta--Kpotufe2019} for an analogous statement for the standard $k$-NN regression algorithm. \begin{theorem}[cf.~{\citep[Theorem~1.3]{Dasgupta--Kpotufe2019}}] Suppose that Assumptions~\ref{assum:doubling_homogeneous} and \ref{assum:holder} hold.
-Let $k\ge 1$ be fixed. \begin{enumerate}[label=(\alph*)] \item If Assumption~\ref{assum:boundedness} holds and the support of $\mu$ is bounded, for any $M\le N$ such that $N/M\ge k$, we have
+The main goal of this paper is to demonstrate that the distributed $(k,M)$-NN rules can attain almost statistically equivalent performance to the optimal $k$-NN rules.
+Hence, {our statements in what follows are written in parallel to the known results for the standard $k$-NN rules, to which we remark the pointers for the interested reader.} For example, the following statement is new and we refer to \citep[Theorem~1.3]{Dasgupta--Kpotufe2019} for an analogous statement for the standard $k$-NN regression algorithm.